hajimen/p2ppcb_software/p2ppcb_ntcs/ReadMe.md

 - Wedge-shaped gaps between keytops

-My dear keyboard people, please stop to fill a keyboard with keytops.
+My dear keyboard people, please stop filling a keyboard with keytops.
 It is a quite common mistake in this industry.
-Key separation (pushing down a key without interfering other keys) is much more important than keytop largeness, and key separation requires gaps between keytops each other.
+Key separation (pushing down a key without interfering with other keys) is much more important than keytop largeness, and key separation requires gaps between keytops.
 Your habit might say "Gaps between keytops are ugly".
 Please break the habit now.

 NTCS's wedge angle is much acuter than TK1's.
 TK1's angle is more bizarre and attractive, but I've come to